elerch/blog/content/posts/2023-09-19/zig-build-and-a-universal-lambda.md

 time I believe both issues will be fixed.
-In the meantime, it's hacky, relies on the AWS CLI, and is coded to not even show the options if you are running anything other than Linux (other POSIX OS's like mac, *BSD, etc should work, but hasn't been tested).
+In the meantime, it's hacky, relies on the AWS CLI, and is coded to not even show the options if you are running anything other than Linux (other POSIX OS's like mac, *BSD, etc should work, but haven't been tested).
 The build:

 * Adds modules for use by the application
 * Sets up steps to package, set up permissions, deploy, and run the function